- 5 minutes to read

 In this step, you can choose your data model type.

-- For the .NET Framework solution: Entity Framework 6 (EF 6), eXpress Persistent Objects (XPO), or multiple applications at once.
+- For the .NET Framework solution: eXpress Persistent Objects (XPO).

-- For the .NET 5+ solution: Entity Framework Core oreXpress Persistent Objects (XPO)
+- For the .NET 6+ solution: Entity Framework Core or eXpress Persistent Objects (XPO).

 The wizard will add code that registers an appropriate Object Space Provider (see XafApplication.ObjectSpaceProvider).
-If you choose Entity Framework Code First, the wizard will generate the DbContext class code.
+If you choose Entity Framework Code First or Entity Framework Core, the wizard will generate the DbContext class code.

 Step 3 – Enable the Security System and Choose the Authentication Type